bridgethaney/UFO_Sightings_Project/README.md

 ### ANALYSIS

 In observing the data in all three locations, it seems that New York City contains the most sightings.
+This could be due in part to the expansiveness of the city and the constant airport and innercity traffic that

 ### TECHNICAL OVERVIEW